Mudsock members are very generous people … helping adults and children!

 Bring all donations to the monthly guild meeting EXCEPT for Community North quilts which should be dropped off at the BEE on the 3rd Monday of the month.
 [CONTACT Lois Levine with all questions about our charity work.]

-The Community North Quilting Bee provides quilts to the hospital for adult patients who are remaining in the hospital on Christmas Day.
+Come to the Community North Quilting Bee and stitch a quilt for adult patients who are remaining in the hospital on Christmas Day.
 Meet the 3rd Monday of each month – see EVENTS calendar for location and times.
 See detailed policies below.
-[CONTACT: Diane Dimpfl]

 Little Dresses for Africa (dresses + sanitary pads)

-They also have a need for fleece blankets for older babies, toddlers, and preschoolers.
-Prefer 45” square or 45 x 54.”
-Can have self fabric fringed edges.
+Make a baby blanket for newborns (30″ and 36″ square) or a baby quilt/fleece blanket for toddlers (45″ square or 45″ x 54″).
+Toddler blankets can have self fabric fringed edges.
 Hole punched and crocheted edges are fine.
 Nothing with skinny fringe or large holes.

 Community North Quilting Bee Policies & Procedures

 Throw size quilts will be made and donated for distribution to adult patients in Community North Hospital on Christmas.